Walk for a cure Edinburgh

 hours of lab time funded

-Team Dobbies just created a team in Walk for a Cure - Edinburgh
+Team Posh just created a team in Walk For A Cure - Edinburgh

-Kyle just registered for Walk for a Cure - Edinburgh
+Emma just registered for Walk For A Cure - Edinburgh

-Lewis just registered for Walk for a Cure - Edinburgh
+Irene just registered for Walk For A Cure - Edinburgh

-Ewan just registered for Walk for a Cure - Edinburgh
+Chloe just registered for Walk For A Cure - Edinburgh

 About the event

 Join us from 10:00am to collect your T-shirt and Lanyard, ready for an 11:00am start at Holyrood Park, Edinburgh, EH8 8AZ.
-To find the exact location of the event village/start, please download 'what3words' and enter: ///tested.freed.quiet
+To find the exact location of the Event Village and start, download 'what3words' and enter:

 Registration